AndrewJBateman/engineering-utilities/README.md

 # :zap: Engineering Utilities NPM Module

 * Converts engineering data and supplies useful information to the Engineer.
+* There is no actual 'engineering-utilities' npm module

 **Note:** to open web links in a new window use: _ctrl+click on link_